CFT-HY/HILA/docs/guide/hila_applications.md

 }
 ```

 We compute the average of each point with respect to the size of the system, which is give by `lattice.volume()`, since the lattice holds all the information of the systems structure.
 To output this value we use the default stream for text which limits the output only to the root node, so that we do not duplicate output from all mpi ranks.
 This default stream is held within the `hila::out0` command contained in the `hila` namespace.
-It is of type `std::ostream` meaning that it is essentially an alias to `std::cout` of the zeroth node.
+It is of type `std::ostream`, hence it is essentially an alias to `std::cout` on the zeroth rank.

 ```cpp
 average = average/lattice.volume()
 hila::out0 << "Average of g is " << average << '\n';
 ```

-Lastly we wrap up the HILA application with the `hila::finishrun` command which cleans up mpi and performs a safe exit with a memory cleanup step.
+Lastly we wrap up the HILA application with the `hila::finishrun` command which cleans up MPI and performs a safe exit with a memory cleanup step.
 Additionally it prints out useful timing information coupled with a timestamp.
 Like `hila::initialize`, `lattice.setup` and `hila::seed_random`, this is a necessary method to call in any HILA application, especially when running with MPI.

 ## Conclusion {#conclusion}